drdhaval2785/SanskritSpellCheck/README.md

 Usage from commandline only:
 php faultfinder3a.php <dictref> <wholedatafile> <output>
 Usage exampple:
-php faultfinder3a.php MW sanhw1.txt AllvsMW.txt
+php faultfinder3a.php MW sanhw1.txt AllvsMW.txt AllvsMW_sf.txt
 Note 1: the headwords for dictref are derived from wholedata.
 Thus, wholedata is the only input data source.
 Note 2: output is written as a text file.
 The file is composed of